 Join us to celebrate the vibrant culture of our community!
 Enjoy free admission to our gallery spaces and engage in exciting art and culture activities.

-Learn the basics of acrylic painting with local artist and educator Elizabeth Pattie.
+Learn the basics of acrylic painting.
 In this two-hour lesson, participants will learn how to create a realistic rendering of their favourite furry friend using acrylic paint.
-No experience is necessary; all materials are provided.
+No experience is necessary.
+All materials are provided.
 This program is offered in collaboration with the Kamloops Adult Learners’ Society.
 Registration for KALS fall programs starts September 2016.
 Please visit kals.ca for registration forms and office hours.

 As we move into winter, downtown Kamloops will feature light and liveliness.
 Be sure to head downtown after dark for the festivities.
 Luminocity is a week-long, public art project featuring video projection, new media works and events in public spaces throughout the downtown core of Kamloops.
 Be sure to pick up a map at the Gallery to identify the locations of site-specific projects and visit the Luminocity web site for updates.

 Meet at the Kamloops Art Gallery for a walking tour of Luminocity, our week-long, public art project featuring video projection, new media works and events in public spaces.
 Wear comfortable walking shoes and dress for the weather.
 Visit the Luminocity web site for updates.

 The Gallery Store doubles in size to offer even more distinct and handmade items including cards, children’s activities and art supplies, along with one-of a-kind pottery, jewellery, and home accents from regional and national artists and artisans.
 Find unique and thoughtful gifts here to suit all tastes and budgets!
 Members receive a discount.
 Join today for yours!